RichardLitt/awesome-docs/README.md

 ### Awesome Docs

- * [Django](https://docs.djangoproject.com) The Django docs are a good example of "narrative" style docs, while having great coverage of features and APIs.
+ * [Django](https://docs.djangoproject.com) The Django docs are a good example of "narrative" style docs, while having great coverage of features and APIs. - @tcg
  * [Meteor](http://docs.meteor.com/#/basic/) Custom, easy to edit (the team is pretty responsive about editing their docs), and on the whole, quite comprehensive.
  * [Stripe](https://stripe.com/docs/api) This is how docs should look.
 Absolutely well done.